MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 Specifies the data compression option for the specified index, partition number, or range of partitions.
 The options are as follows:

 NONE
-Index or specified partitions are not compressed.
-This does not apply to columnstore indexes.
+Index or specified partitions aren't compressed.
+This doesn't apply to columnstore indexes.

 ROW
 Index or specified partitions are compressed by using row compression.
-This does not apply to columnstore indexes.
+This doesn't apply to columnstore indexes.

 PAGE
 Index or specified partitions are compressed by using page compression.
-This does not apply to columnstore indexes.
+This doesn't apply to columnstore indexes.

 COLUMNSTORE